NG-NEST/ng-nest/lib/ng-nest/ui/statistic/examples/en_US/default/down/readme.md

 ---
 order: 3
-label: '倒计时'
+label: 'Countdown'
 ---

-使用 `x-countdown` 组件可以显示倒计时。
+Use the `x-countdown` component to display the countdown.